 Mistake #3 – not getting familiar with the ad manager

-Having success with Facebook ads really means delving deep into the ad manager and running a fully optimised campaign that’s going to bring you leads.
+Having success with Facebook ads really means delving deep into the ad manager and running a fully optimized campaign that’s going to bring you leads.
 It takes time to learn, and a lot of business owners are put off by the idea of figuring out the platform to make the most of it.
-That’s really no different to writing a blog post, deciding SEO is too complicated to learn, and just hoping Google sends loads of traffic your way regardless.
-If you want to advertise properly, look into learning how to use (and interpret the data) on ad manager so you can properly optimise your ads.
+That’s really no different from writing a blog post, deciding SEO is too complicated to learn, and just hoping Google sends loads of traffic your way regardless.
+If you want to advertise properly, look into learning how to use (and interpret the data) on ad manager so you can properly optimize your ads.

 Mistake # 4 – not setting aside a testing budget

 If you haven’t read my post on testing your ad campaign, you can see it here.
 Testing ad creatives, targeting, landing pages – it’s all essential if you want a profitable ROI.
-There might have been a time when running Facebook ads was ridiculously cheap and pretty much any ad did well, but that time has well past.
-Don’t be mistaken – Facebook is still unrivalled in terms of ads because of the size of the audience and the targeting options, but there are lots of competitors out there ready to outbid you when running an ad.
-Your ad has to be good, and to get it to a good state you need to test first.
+There might have been a time when running Facebook ads was ridiculously cheap, and pretty much any ad did well, but that time has well past.
+Don’t be mistaken – Facebook is still unrivaled in terms of ads because of the size of the audience and the targeting options, but there are lots of competitors out there ready to outbid you when running an ad.
+Your ad has to be good, and to get it to a good state, you need to test first.

 It’s common for business owners to panic the first time they see their monthly spend on Facebook ads – especially if they haven’t seen any return from it.
-In many cases, they’ll simply halt the ad, and call it a day.
+In many cases, they’ll simply halt the ad and call it a day.